 For reinforcement types C (New non-circuit build) and D (Non-circuit reinforcement), the LCP approach does not align with the implementation options presented.
 As well as the additional cost of the reinforcements, it also considers the additional network capacity provided by these reinforcements, relative to the counterfactual where no reinforcement is undertaken, by enabling network capacity on connected circuits.

-Specific Workgroup consultation question: In their analysis, Lane Clark and Peacock (LCP) have provided an alternative implementation approach proposing non-circuit build to be smeared across existing EFs and the EC rather than creating proxy circuits (as proposed by the CMP315 and CMP375 Original).
+Specific Workgroup consultation question: In their analysis, Lane Clark and Peacock (LCP) have provided an alternative implementation approach proposing non-circuit build to be allocated to existing circuits and thereby included within the EFs rather than creating proxy circuits (as proposed by the CMP315 and CMP375 Original).
 Do you have any thoughts on this and do you agree with LCP’s proposal for reinforcement factors?
 Please provide justification for your response.

+SUMMARY OF PROPOSALS and LCP Analysis